Gentlemen Prefer Blondes (1953 film): Plot

-During the Atlantic crossing, Malone immediately falls in love with Dorothy, but she has already been drawn to the members of the male US Olympic team who are also on board.
-Lorelei meets the rich and foolish Sir Francis "Piggy" Beekman, the owner of a diamond mine, and is attracted by his wealth.
-Although Piggy is married, Lorelei naively returns his geriatric flirtations, which annoys his wife, Lady Beekman.
+During the Atlantic crossing, Malone immediately falls in love with Dorothy, but she initially is drawn to the members of the male US Olympic team who are also on the ship.
+Lorelei meets the rich and foolish Sir Francis "Piggy" Beekman, owner of a diamond mine, attracted by his wealth.
+Although Piggy is married, Lorelei returns his geriatric flirtations, which annoys his wife, Lady Beekman.

-Lorelei invites Piggy to the cabin that she shares with Dorothy, where he recounts his travels to Africa.
-Malone spies through the window and takes pictures of them but is seen by Dorothy as he walks away.
-She tells Lorelei, who fears for her reputation.
-They devise a scheme to intoxicate Malone and search him to recover the incriminating film while he is unconscious.
+Lorelei invites Piggy to the cabin that she shares with Dorothy, where he recounts his travels to Africa, imitating a python as an excuse to embrace her.
+Spying through the window, Malone takes pictures of the embrace, but Dorothy sees him as he walks away.
+To protect Lorelei's, reputation, they devise a scheme to intoxicate Malone and search him to recover the incriminating film while he is unconscious.
 They find the film in his pants, and Lorelei prints and hides the negatives.
-Revealing her success to Piggy, she persuades him to give her Lady Beekman's tiara.
-However, Malone reveals that he had planted a recording device in Lorelei's cabin and has heard her discussion with Piggy about the pictures and the tiara.
-Malone implies that Lorelei is a gold digger and when Dorothy scolds him for his actions, he admits to being a liar.
-However, Dorothy reveals to Lorelei that she is falling for Malone, and Lorelei chastises her for choosing a poor man when she could easily have a rich one.
+Telling Piggy that she retrieved the film to protect his reputation, Lorelei persuades an intimidated Piggy to give her Lady Beekman's tiara as a reward.
+Having planted a recording device in Lorelei's cabin, Malone hears her discussion with Piggy about the pictures and the tiara.
+Malone confesses to Dorothy that he is a private detective, accusing Lorelei of being a gold digger, but Dorothy scolds him for his actions.
+Dorothy reveals to Lorelei that she is falling for Malone, and Lorelei chastises her for choosing a poor man when she could easily have a rich one.

 Marilyn Monroe as Lorelei Lee performing "Diamonds Are a Girl's Best Friend".
 On the right is George Chakiris (uncredited).